-There’s nothing magical about Taizi, says Ben Lu, who runs the company with brother Sam Lu.
-The basic science and methodology behind the spirit is the same as used in China.
+But there’s nothing magical about Taizi, says Ben Lu, who runs the company with brother Sam Lu.
+The basic science behind the spirit is the same as is used in China.
 The key differences, besides the antipodean raw materials, is equipment.
-The Lus use a copper distillery made by John Dore in the 1850s and do multiple distillations “so the alcohol is more refined.”
+The Lus use a copper distillery made by John Dore in the 1850s and do multiple distillations “so the alcohol is more refined”.

 The brothers, who moved to New Zealand from Taiwan in 1994, started making baijiu for a simple reason.
 They love drinking it.

 “I drink it everyday,” says Ben.
 “Quality control.”